Alzheimer's Disease - Information, Facts and Causes

 Suddenly a grown-up “child”, who has relied all their lives on their mother or father as a pillar of strength, must become a round-the-clock carer for an increasingly helpless parent.
 The emotional and physical strain of caring for an Alzheimer’s sufferer can seem unbearable at times (in some poorer nations, elderly victims are simply turned out on the streets to die).
 Then come the terrible decisions which may rip otherwise close families apart: Who should be responsible for the sufferer?
 Would they be better off in a care home?
 What sort of medical treatment (if any) is best for them?

 Guide4Living exists to provide independent information about the disease and to explore the many difficult issues arising from it.
 In our personal stories’ section , along with the pain and despair there are also words of encouragement and hope from people who have direct experience of dealing with Alzheimer’s – words which might shed some light in the darkness engulfing anyone else in the same unenviable position.
-Please if you have anything to say contact us or post a message on our feedback.
+Please if you have anything to say contact us.